 And now we seriously need a proper bath…

-Finally after getting all brown and baked, time to head to the river to wash and go swimming with the elephants!
+Finally after getting all brown and baked, time to head to the river to wash and go swim with these playful elephants!

 Warning, it will be loads of water and splashing and crazy fun!!